krisha188/comp423-course-notes/docs/tutorials/go-setup.md

     * Name: a descriptive name for your dev container

-    * Image: the Docker image to use, in this case, the latest version of a Rust environment.
+    * Image: the Docker image to use, in this case, the latest version of a Go environment.
 Microsoft maintains a collection of base images for many programming language       environments, but you can also create your own!

-    * Customizations: adds useful configurations to VS Code, Here we are using the rust-analyzer VSCode plugin by the Rust Programming Language Group
+    * Customizations: adds useful configurations to VS Code, Here we are using the Go VSCode plugin

   ``` JSON
   {